sennett/outage-mgmt-prototype/readme.md

 UPTO

-- I just:got the notification displaying properly
+- I just: moved filed around.  created configurable detection window and local endpoint for manual tests
-- next: test with local endpoint (configurable detection time).  tidy up these files and move them around.  look into service worker releases - how do I update?
+- next: how does it handle multiple outages?
-- then: save subscription.  postgres local and prod.  knex.  migrations.
+- then: save subscription properly.  postgres local and prod.  knex.  migrations.

 Hamish notes: